 1. Improvement of wastewater collection

-2. Improvement of urban water environment and flood management
+2. Improvement of urban water channels and flood management

 4. Project management and capacity development